 After you’ve covered the whole counter, you will probably have some air bubbles if you’ve mixed it correctly.
 You can use a blow torch to pop these like so:

 If that sounds intimidating or you don’t happen to have a blow torch lying around, I’ve read that blowing/exhaling on the bubbles works too.
 I would suggest using a straw for some aiming ability.
 I thought that route sounded a little tedious for not knowing if it would actually work as well, so torch it was.
 Dania loved it once she got the hang of it.

 Besides having the torch ready for any emerging bubbles, I just kept an eye on the counters for drips.
-A few hours later it was pretty tacky.
+A few hours later it was pretty tacky and very shiny!

 There were some issues to take note of if you want to try this yourself.
 This process is far from perfect or easy.
 Some problems we ran into included having to lock poor Lucious in the basement for a day to avoid kitty prints on the counters, and any dust or cat hair or anything at all in the air will stick and stay on the counters.
 I actually had to dig out one little gnat who got stuck in the resin.
 Poor guy.
 There were also a few places we somehow missed.
 I guess we were trying to work fast (you only have about 20 min or less work time before it starts to get tacky once it’s mixed.
 You know when you paint your nails and try to go back and smooth something once it’s already set and end up with a gloppy mess?
 Hate that.) and it can be a little hard to see where you’ve coated sometimes.
 I plan to buy a small kit to touch up those spots.
 Hopefully it’s not too noticeable with seams or anything like that.